On the Hedging of Options On Exploding Exchange Rates: Minimal joint replication price

 for all $t \in [0,T]$.
-It is well-known that $X$ is strictly positive and that $1/X$ is distributed under $\Qe$ as a Brownian motion stopped in zero; see for example \citet{DS_Bessel}.
+It is well-known that $X$ is strictly positive and that $Y$ is a $\Qe$-Brownian motion stopped when it hits zero; see for example Delbaen and Schachermayer \cite{DS_Bessel}.
 Since $X$ is strictly positive, the discussion in Remark~\ref{R duality} yields that $\Qd$ is absolutely continuous with respect to $\Qe$; thus, Corollary~\ref{C absolutely} applies.

 Let us study the self-quantoed call $D^{SQC,\$}_K$.
 Since Brownian motion hits $0$ in any time interval with positive probability we obtain that $X$ hits $\infty$ with positive $\Qe$-probability.
 This yields directly a minimal joint $\Qd$- and $\Qe$-superreplicating price $p^{\$}(D^{SQC,\$}_K) =\infty$.
-It is interesting to note that, as in Example~\ref{Ex singularII}, the classical price is finite:
+It is interesting to note that, as in Example~\ref{example singularII}, the classical price is finite:

-for all $K \geq 0$, where we have plugged in the density of killed Brownian motion; see Exercise~III.1.15 in \citet{RY}. \end{ex}
+for all $K \geq 0$, where we have plugged in the density of killed Brownian motion; see Exercise~III.1.15 in Revuz and Yor \cite{RY}. \end{example}

 We remark that, as a corollary of Remark~\ref{R duality}, in our setup there are only positive ``bubbles'' under the corresponding measure.
-A bubble is usually defined as the difference of the current price and the expectation of the terminal value of an asset; that is $x_0 - \E^{\Qd}[X_T]$ and $1/x_0 - \E^{\Qe}[1/X_T]$, respectively, here.
+A bubble is usually defined as the difference of the current price and the expectation of the terminal value of an asset; that is, $x_0 - \E^{\Qd}[X_T]$ and $1/x_0 - \E^{\Qe}[Y_T]$, respectively.
 It is possible, that both bubbles are strictly positive; however, negative bubbles cannot occur by the supermartingale property of the asset price processes under the corresponding measure.
-This contrasts \citet{JP_foreign}, where negative bubbles are discussed, however only when considering the Dollar measure $\Qd$, which is not the risk-neutral measure of a European investor.
+This contrasts Jarrow and Protter \cite{JP_foreign}, where negative bubbles are discussed, however only when considering the Dollar measure $\Qd$, which is not the risk-neutral measure of a Euro investor.

-In the next section, we provide an interpretation of a bubble (strict local martingality of the exchange rate) as the possibility of a hyperinflation under some dominating ``real-world'' measure $\Prob$.
-If for both currencies such hyperinflations have positive $\Prob$-probability, then there are positive bubbles in both $X$ and $1/X$.
+In the next section, we provide an interpretation of a bubble (lack of the martingale property of the exchange rate) as the possibility of a hyperinflation under some dominating ``real-world'' measure $\Prob$.
+If for both currencies such hyperinflations have positive $\Prob$-probability, then $X$ and $Y$ both have a positive bubble.